bsmith89/compbio-template/README.md

 To do this in an automated fashion, see
 [this git smudge/clean filter](http://github.com/bsmith89/ipynb-outfilt).

+### `profile_default/` ###
+A custom ipython profile for compbio projects.
+This lets me change particular components in just one place.
+Anyone who forks the project will then have the same configuration.

 ### `fig/` ###
 Finished figures.
 "Publishable" output of analysis.